glcamillo/udpsocket-for-jwt-server/README.md

 - `127.0.0.1` local endpoint: IPv4 address
 - `5555` local endpoint: port (5555/UDP)
-- `$HOME/tmp/`  Directory for keys and for logs
+- `$HOME/tmp/`  Directory for keys and for logs (optional).
+If not set, the current directory will be used.

 ##  CHANGELOG

-2023-05      : v.
-0.1: Initial version.
+202305   : v.0.1: Initial version.

-2023-06-15  : v.
-1.0: the script is functional and running in a cloud instance
+20230615 : v.1.0: the script is functional and running in a cloud instance

-2023-06-23  : v.
-1.5: corrections and improving; the protocol function was amended.
+20230623 : v.1.5: corrections and improving; the protocol function was amended.

-2023-06-26  : v.
-1.7: publication in Github; documenting and commenting the code.
+20230626 : v.1.7: publication in Github; documenting and commenting the code.

+20230629 : v.1.8: changed the protocol to account the max_number from the code.

 # TODO